Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    $concordium-client baker update-stake --stake <newAmount> --sender bakerAccount

-Modifying the staked amount modifies the probability that a baker gets elected to bake blocks.
+When the staked amount is modified, the probability that a baker gets elected to bake blocks is also modified.

-When a baker **adds stake for the first time or increases their stake**, that change is executed on the chain and becomes visible as soon as the transaction is included in a block (can be seen through ``concordium-client account show bakerAccount``) and takes effect 2 epochs after that.
+When a baker adds a stake for the first time or increase the stake, that change is executed on the chain and becomes visible as soon as the transaction is included in a block (can be seen through ``concordium-client account show bakerAccount``) and takes effect 2 epochs after that.